Flag of USA

 Presumably the 105 mm guns were one of these variants of the leFH or leichte FeldHaubitze (light field howitzer) series: 105 mm leFH 18, the 105 mm leFH 18M, and the 105 mm leFH 18/40.
 The initial design had a range of about 10.7 kilometers.
 The addition and modification of a muzzle brake and the recoil system led to an increase in maximum effective range from 10,675 to 12,325 meters.
 They had heavy, simple breech mechanisms and hydro-pneumatic recoil systems.
 They had wheeled carriages and were towed into place.

-The 105 mm guns at Brécourt Manor would have been in positions similar to that seen in the Wikipedia image of a German government picture at left — at least partially concealed by foliage, and with cover provided by soil.
+The 105 mm guns at Brécourt Manor would have been in positions similar to that seen in the above Wikipedia image of a German government picture — at least partially concealed by foliage, and with cover provided by soil.
 Behind the thick Norman hedgerows, they would have had very effective cover.
 The hedgerows were thick, tall, and reinforced with centuries of root growth.

 The Allied lack of preparation for dealing with the hedgerows is one of the remaining mysteries of Operation Overlord.
 Field expedient methods were developed and deployed in the field, with steel "teeth" fastened to the fronts of tanks.
 The pre-invasion photoreconnaissance should have indicated their height by the shadows cast, and the French Resistance must have mentioned them.
 However, they were far greater hindrance than expected.